tsy24/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Command line interface where users interact with the system by typing in commands
+* **GUI driven application**: Graphical user interface where users interact with the system through visual representations such as buttons and icons

 --------------------------------------------------------------------------------------------------------------------